Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - [ ] Disable `buildOnCommit` for suggester during batch reindexation to avoid costly intermediate rebuilds, then re-enable and rebuild once at the end.
 - [ ] Create suggest_txt to regroup all suggesters into a single index for performance.
 - [ ] Create a single suggest field approach automatically.
+- [ ] Decide the automatic triggering of the maps sync and of the reindex.
+  Currently, after saving a search config bound to a Solr engine, a sidebar recommends them with the actions (sync with opt-in cleaning, reindex behind confirmation), which should suffice.
+Options considered:
+  - a.
+Status quo: recommendation sidebar with manual actions (current).
+  - b.
+Automatic sync (scope configs) after saving a config, reindex manual with a warning.
+  - c.
+Automatic sync and automatic reindex job.
+  - d.
+An admin setting to choose between a, b and c.

 Warning